 - Cover Pots/Pans When Cooking.
 Using a cover helps food reach higher temperatures quicker.

-- Replace Light Bulbs with CFL or LED Bulbs.
-CFLs are most effective in high use areas where the lights are on for longer periods of time.
-LEDs can be dimmed and you can turn on and off more frequently than CFLs without reducing their life span.
+- Replace Light Bulbs with LED Bulbs.
+LEDs can be dimmed and you can turn them on and off frequently without reducing their life span.

 - Turn Off Lights when you leave the room.